Only private companies or companies limited by guarantee that are defunct and solvent can apply for deregistration.

 After the deregistration process is completed, the liability of the deregistered company's directors, managers, and members survives and can still be enforced.

-Can a Deregistered Hong Kong Company be Restored?
+Can a Deregistered Hong Kong Company Be Restored?

 A deregistered Hong Kong company can be restored.